amorenocb/pyPackage/readme.md

 # Minimal Working example of a pip-instalable Python Package

 # 1. Structure
 This repository contains a package named *example* with one module named *module*.
-The module *module* contains only one function named *test*.
+The module *module* contains only one function named *test* that generates *n* samples from a normal distribution.

+The `setup.py` file contains the package requirements (in this case, only numpy).

 # 2. Install